snowplow-archive/snowplow.github.com/_posts/2016-03-07-ad-impression-and-click-tracking-with-snowplow.md

 Constructing pixel tags to pass data using unstructured events can be fiddly: that is because you have to compose a self-describing JSON, URL-encode it and then add it to a querystring.

 A simple approach can be to use an [Iglu webhook][iglu-webhook].
 This enables you to send data points for your own unstructured event as a set of name values pairs on a querystring directly (rather than composing a self-describing JSON).
-If we take our standard ad impression schema, for example:
+If we take our standard [ad impression schema][ad-impression-schema], for example:

 {% highlight json %}
 {